padrino/padrino-framework/guides/generators.md

     $ padrino g controller User get:index

-will create a url route for :index mapping to "/user/index"
+will create a URL route for :index mapping to "/user/index"

 You can destroy controllers that you created via the destroy option and setting it to true.
 Default is false.